 I want to talk to everyone who wants to talk to me.

-Please don't be shy about pitching yourself for an interview, or suggesting someone else on your radar for one.
+Please don't be shy about pitching yourself for an interview, or suggesting someone else on your radar.
 I'm looking to include as many perspectives as I can.

 Note that Don't Die isn't interested in promotional interviews about an upcoming game or a new studio being formed unless there's an especially compelling or typically unexplored angle in mind.